epicchainlabs/epicchain-blockchaintoolkit-library/readme.md

 ## Application Engines

-This library contains two `Epic.SmartContract.ApplicationEngine` subclasses:
+This library contains two `EpicChain.SmartContract.ApplicationEngine` subclasses:

 - **TestApplicationEngine**: This implementation is used across test scenarios.
 It supports overriding the CheckWitness service and collecting code coverage information.
 - **TraceApplicationEngine**: This implementation writes trace information to a provided ITraceDebugSink.
 The Trace Model classes (described above) include an implementation of ITraceDebugSink that writes trace messages to a file in MessagePack format.